Customised Options for Tooth Replacement

 - Higher risk of decay: If cleaning around the bridge is difficult, the supporting teeth may develop decay or gum disease over time.

-- It may not last as long as other options: Although bridges are durable, other treatments, such as implants, may be recommended depending on your oral health and long-term maintenance habits.
+- It may not last as long as other options: Although bridges are durable, other treatments, such as implants, may be considered depending on individual oral health and maintenance needs.

 - Not suitable for all cases: If you have significant bone loss or several missing teeth, other treatments may be more appropriate than a bridge.

 If you’re exploring dental bridges in Bunbury, we can help you weigh the pros and cons based on your situation.
-Our goal is to help you choose a treatment that suits your dental health, lifestyle, and budget.
+Our goal is to help you choose a treatment that suits your oral health needs.
 We’ll walk you through all the options during your consultation.

 Do dental bridges cause problems with chewing or speech?

-Dental bridges are designed to restore normal function, including chewing and speaking.
-Most people adjust quickly and do not experience lasting difficulties.
+Dental bridges are designed to help restore function, including chewing and speaking.
+Most patients adjust over time, although experiences vary.

 What you may experience after getting a bridge: